oluwatunmiisheii/react-smart-conditional/README.md

 # React Conditional Render

-A flexible and reusable React component for conditional rendering. small size < 1kb
+A flexible and reusable React component for conditional rendering.

 ## Features